SandyaS72/SandyaS72.github.io/research.md

 subtitle: Making valuable information from the human body accessible to healthcare
 ---

-The key questions we work on in the lab are:
+The key research questions of the lab are:

 1. How do we **engineer wearable sensor systems** for the real world?
 2. What **new machine learning/AI models** should we build to understand signals from the body?